 Substantive Credit Enhancement: The component for substantive credit enhancement is required for all ABS structures.
 There are no practical expedients or thresholds that can be applied in determining whether a structure reflects substantive credit enhancement.
-Although certain structures may only require a limited analysis (such as agency-backed MBS), and insurers may benefit from prior analysis when acquiring similar subsequent structures, an automatic assessment is not permitted for this requirement.
+Although certain structures may only require a limited analysis (such as agency-backed mortgage-backed securities—MBS), and insurers may benefit from prior analysis when acquiring similar subsequent structures, an automatic assessment is not permitted for this requirement.

 To qualify as an ABS, the holder of the debt obligation is required to be in a different economic position than if the holder owned the ABS issuer’s assets directly.
 For purposes of this assessment, the holder of the instrument is considered to be in a different economic position if the instrument benefits from substantive credit enhancement through guarantees (or other similar forms of recourse), subordination and/or overcollateralization.
 This element is required for all ABS designs, regardless of the collateral that is backing the ABS.